Raj Thackeray urges BJP not to contest Andheri East bypoll to show reverence to deceased MLA | Politics

 “Raj expressed his wish to Shelar that the BJP should not contest the election.
 Now, he has written to me as well,” the deputy chief minister said.

 “It is as good as a small newspaper.
 I will not stoop to comment on whatever is written in that paper.
-It is a one-sided newspaper and is left with no option but to be criticise us,” the BJP leader said, adding that nobody reads Saamana these days.
+It is a one-sided newspaper and is left with no option but to criticise us,” the BJP leader said, adding that nobody reads ‘Saamana’ these days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)